Our Wines

 Seyval

 Stalwart.
-This venerable old variety from France has been creaking around the world for close to one hundred years, and in our vineyard for twenty-six.
+This venerable old variety from France has been creaking around the world for close to one hundred years, and in our vineyard for close to forty.
 Never a problem in the vineyard, always looking happy and content.
 Versatile in the winery.
 Depending on the weather of a particular vintage, it can run the taste gamut from austere to lush.
 It goes well with heavy fish like tuna or salmon, and with spicy chicken dishes.

 Moonlight White